The Scouring of the Shire: The scouring

 The hobbits of the Fellowship – Frodo, Sam, Merry, and Pippin – returning home to the Shire, come to its border, the Brandywine Bridge, late at night.
 They are surprised to find it barred, but are taken in, after some convincing, by the Shiriffs, a kind of hobbit police, who are guarding the bridge.
 They are shocked at the state of the Shire, with endless rules, ugly new buildings, and wanton destruction of trees and old buildings.
-One of these was Sandyman's mill, replaced by a big, noisy one full of machinery that fouls the water and pollutes the air; Ted Sandyman is the only hobbit who likes it, and he works for the Men who built it, where his father was his own boss.
 Sam recognises one of the Shiriffs and tells him he should be ashamed of himself for joining in with "such nonsense".
 All the cheerful inns are closed, so the Fellowship hobbits stay in the depressing, badly-built new Shiriff-house.

-Setting off on ponies for Hobbiton at the centre of the Shire the next morning, the four hobbits are met by Shiriffs who attempt to arrest them for breaking several rules the night before.
+Setting off on ponies for Hobbiton at the centre of the Shire the next morning, the four hobbits are met by Shiriffs at the village of Frogmorton who attempt to arrest them for breaking several rules the night before.
 Unable to keep up with the ponies, the Shiriffs let the hobbits pass.

-Reaching the village of Bywater, Merry, Pippin and Sam use their swords and their height to scare away a group of ruffians.
+Reaching the village of Bywater, the four hobbits discover that Sandyman's mill has been replaced by a big, noisy one full of machinery that fouls the water and pollutes the air; Ted Sandyman is the only hobbit who likes it, and he works for the Men who built it, where his father was his own boss.
+Merry, Pippin and Sam use their swords and their height to scare away a group of ruffians.
 The hobbits decide to 'raise the Shire'; Merry blows the magic horn given to him by Éowyn of Rohan, while Sam recruits his neighbour Tom Cotton and his sons, who rouse the village.
 Cotton tells them that wagonloads of goods, including tobacco, have been sent "away", causing shortages; they were paid for with unexplained funds by Lotho Sackville-Baggins, known as the "Chief" or the "Boss", who moved into Frodo's home, Bag End, when Frodo left on the quest to destroy the Ring.
 Pippin rides to his home village, Tuckborough, to rally his kin, the large Took clan.
 A gang of twenty ruffians from Hobbiton try to take farmer Cotton prisoner; the leader of the gang is killed with arrows, and the other ruffians quickly surrender.

 The next morning the hobbits at Bywater learn that Pippin's father, Thain Paladin II, has raised Tookland and is pursuing ruffians who have fled south; that Pippin will return with all the hobbits his father could spare; and that a much larger group of ruffians is heading towards them.
 Pippin returns with one hundred members of his family, before the ruffians arrive.
 Merry and Pippin lead the hobbits to victory in the brief Battle of Bywater.
 They ambush the ruffians by blocking a high-hedged lane with wagons in front of them and then behind them; most of the ruffians are killed.
 Frodo does not take part in the fighting.